-Beginning in February, 2016, SDS will offer training regarding settings through webinars and self-paced formats that will address settings requirements and use of the setting assessment tool.
+Beginning in February 2016, SDS will offer training regarding settings through webinars and self-paced formats that will address settings requirements and use of the setting assessment tool.
 The training will be mandatory, with completion of the training, as evidenced by passing of a final exam, required not later than February 29, 2016, or SDS will begin the provider decertification process.
 Program administrators responsible for the service categories shown on the table below must attend the training.

-Setting type Setting Service Can Service Category Licensed assisted living home Residential habilitation, group home Residential Licensed assisted living home Licensed foster home Residential habilitation, family habilitation Licensed assisted living home Residential supported living Provider-owned, leased or operated housing Supported living Facility-based Day habilitation A7 .1 1 Facility-based Adult day Non-residential Employment site Supported employment Facility-based Meals, congregate were made by providers who participated in the voluntary self-assessment.
+Setting type Setting Service Category Licensed assisted living home Residential habilitation, group home Residential Licensed assisted living home Licensed foster home Residential habilitation, family home habilitation Licensed assisted living home Residential supported living Provider-owned, leased or operated housing Supported living Non-residential Facility-based Day habilitation Facility-based Adult day ivon-residentiat Employment site Supported employment Facility-based Meals, congregate but it will also incorporate formatting changes based on suggestions for clarity and flow that were made by providers who participated in the voluntary self-assessment.
 The tool will be finalized by the end of January, so that program administrators can obtain the key and complete the self-assessment soon after attending the training and passing the exam.

-\ The Supported Employment service has two billing codes and rates, Group and Individual, but the service is the same.
+^{} The Supported Employment service has two billing codes and rates, Group and Individual, but the service is the same.
 The settings analysis will focus on provider-owned, leased, or operated supported employment sites, rather than supported employment in community-based settings or group versus individual supported employment.

 Following the training, program administrators will be given a "key" to a self-assessment tool.
-Like the voluntary self-assessment tool, this tool will be based on the CMS Toolkit example, but it will also incorporate formatting changes based on suggestions for clarity and flow that
+Like the voluntary self-assessment tool, this tool will be based on the CMS Toolkit example,